 Expo does not provide an ethernet cable, so please make sure your venue has one that is long enough to get from the wall jack to the check-in/registration area.

-Internet connection must be at a minimum download and upload speed of 10 Mbps.
-However, preferably >20 Mbps is much more ideal (just in case).
+Internet must be an active, dedicated connection (for Expo Pass Use Only) at a minimum download and upload speed of 5 Mbps.
+Anything >5 Mbps is great! 🤗